lukeawyatt/provision-docker-nas/README.md

 ```

+## Upgrading

+When new versions of the packaged Dockerhub images are released, simply re-run this script to upgrade.
+The new image will be downloaded and utilized during re-build.

 ## Tested Versions

 My test environment is as follows.
 If you have tested in another environment/version set, please add to this list.